You must read the entire book before stepping into the booth. This point is a non-negotiable standard in the industry.

 - This article illustrates that every word has meaning, and a single word can shape an actor’s entire performance.
 Thanks to narrator Michelle Lee for the find.

-- Check the coaches spreadsheet and list of downloadable courses in the Welcome Center.
+- Work with a coach from the Coaches Directory and check out the list of downloadable courses in the Welcome Center.